AlinaSukhoverskaya/Project-e-commerce/Project Report & Alert Bots/README.md

   <img src="https://user-images.githubusercontent.com/67586773/105040771-43887300-5a88-11eb-9f01-bee100b9ef22.png" title="NumPy" alt="NumPy" width="40" height="40"/>
 </div>

+<p></p>

+- Сreating a Telegram bot
+- Reporting automation
+- Metrics Analysis
+- Anomaly detection
+  - Comparing the value with the value on the previous day at the same time
+  - Interquartile range
+  - 3-sigma rule

 ### Data:
 This dataset contains information about users and their interactions with the news feed and messenger.